 Started in the United States in 1989 thanks to a call out from newspaper columnist Ann Landers, Valentines for Veterans was born.
 Canada adopted the practice in 1996.

 It’s such a small gesture, but it really has a big impact.
 A few years ago when we went to visit my husband’s grandmother, a veteran, and she had a valentine of her own.
 She absolutely loved it!
-And since then, I make sure we send some each year so others can smile as big as Nanny did.
+Ever since that day, I make sure we send valentines each year so others can smile as big as Nanny did.

 If you would like to send a valentine thanking a Veteran, please send it by February 1 to: